 - Raw Food Diet

-- Consume Cold Water Fish (small wild caught fish)
+- Consume Cold Water Fish (small wild caught fish, aka bait fish)

 - Lose Weight

-- Intestinal Health is very Important to Maintain (Biotin is made by our bacteria and especially helpful for diabetics)
+- Intestinal Health is very Important to Maintain (Biotin is made by healthy intestinal flora and is especially helpful for people with diabetes)

 Herbs for Diabetes and Blood Sugar Regulation